 Communication among fleets has traditionally consisted of paper and radio chatter, but technology has taken over to provide more efficient fleet communications.
 The level at which fleets have embraced technology varies; some drivers receive details for their deliveries via text message, while others don’t even have company email accounts.
 While the CB radio isn’t getting nearly the use it once did, it still serves its purpose.
-However, the use of smartphones and GPS tools have ushered in more technological methods for tasks such as monitoring traffic back-ups.
+However, the use of smartphones and tablets have ushered in more technological methods for tasks such as monitoring traffic back-ups.

 Moving away from paper-based communications increases fleet effectiveness.
 Filling out paperwork is time-consuming, and drivers often have a lot of duplicate work.
 Once the paperwork is submitted, often days later, someone else must transcribe the information — if it’s legible.
 Converting to processes such as electronic ticketing allows drivers to provide that information to the office as soon as they complete it.
 The accelerated communications keep everyone happy; the company receives the data it needs to begin invoicing faster, which can speed up payment to the driver, and the customer receives a clear and instant record of the work.

 From greater efficiencies and fewer mistakes to better records management, the advantages of having a culture of communication are numerous.
 Building that culture helps make employees better communicators who feel welcomed to provide input to management.
 It also helps to attract and retain quality employees, a key benefit given the industry’s driver shortage.
 Teens preparing for the workforce today want to be able to use the same technology at work that they use to communicate in their personal lives.